 MABs work as an immunotherapy in different ways.
 Some MABs work in more than one way.

 Trigger the immune system

-The monoclonal antibodies bind to the proteins
+The monoclonal antibody bind to the proteins.

 The antibodies signal to immune cells.

 The immune cells arrive and punch holes in the cancer cell.
 The cancer cell dies.